 - Per-offer adaptation with ≥ 50 positive/negative interactions → use the learned

-positiveRatedirectly. - Per-offer adaptation with 1–49 interactions → blend learned rate with category/global fallback using
+positiveRatedirectly. - Per-offer adaptation with 1–49 interactions → blend the learned rate with the strongest available fallback (channel → direction → category → global) using

 - No adaptation data → fall back to the